 II.
 Was as the search you conducted reasonable in terms of scope and intrusiveness?

 A. What were you searching for:

 B. Where did you search?

 C. Sex of the student:

 D. Age of the student:

 E. Exigency of the situation:

 F. What type of search was being conducted:

 G. Who conducted the search: Position: Sex:

-Н. Witness(s):
+H. Witness(s):

 III.
 Exp lanation of Search.
 Describe the time and location of the search:

-Describe the time and rocation of the search.

 B. Describe exactly what was searched:

 C. What did the search yield:

 D. What was seized:

 E. Were any materials turned over to law enforcement officials?

 F. Were parents notified of the search including the reason for it and the scope: